 - Spice it up please!
 Perhaps it's no surprise, but roughly 70% of the world's spices come from India.

-India Travel Advice for Travellers from USA:
+India Travel Advice for Travelers from USA:

-Safety of our travellers is paramount and we keep abreast of the latest travel advice to India.
+Safety of our travelers is paramount and we keep abreast of the latest travel advice to India.
 We recommend that you check the latest travel updates from U.S. Bureau of Consular Affairs when planning your trip.
 We follow the advice of the FCO who currently advise against travel to Kashmir and so we are unable to operate tours to this region at present.

 Flying to India from the US:

 The intoxicating sights and sounds of India are a 14-21 hour flight from the States depending on whether you depart from the east of west coast of the country.
 From New York you can fly direct to Delhi, the capital and starting point for most of our tours, with Air India or United.
 The quicker indirect options include KLM via Amsterdam and Virgin Atlantic via London.
 If flying from Los Angeles then all flight options will include at least one transit stop with the faster routes offered by United via New York, Turkish Airlines via Istanbul and Etihad via Abu Dhabi.
-Check out Travelocity for flight deals from the US to India.

 Useful Online Resources: